From Causal Dynamical Triangulations To Astronomical Observations: Cosmology

 can be directly related to the CMB data\footnote{This is possible because of growth of a physical distance in the expanding universe ($\lambda \propto a$).}.
-The best current observational bound at the pivot scale $k_0=0.05\ {\rm Mpc}^{-1}$ is $r<0.12$ (BICEP2/\emph{Keck Array} and \emph{Planck}) \cite{Ade:2015tva}, which implicates that $w<-0.995$ when the perturbations were formed.
+The best current observational bound at the pivot scale $k_0=0.05\ {\rm Mpc}^{-1}$ is $r<0.07$ at 95 \% confidence level (BICEP2/\emph{Keck Array}) \cite{Array:2015xqh}, which implicates that $w<-0.997$ when the perturbations were formed.
 The universe had to, therefore, be very close to the de Sitter phase when the perturbations were formed.
 Cosmic inflation is still needed!

 The value of the power spectrum accessible observationally is at the horizon-crossing.
-In our case, the horizon-crossing condition $a^2\Omega^2(k/a) = \frac{z^{''}}{z}$ translates into $k\simeq a E_* \left( \frac{3}{2} \frac{H}{E_*}\right)^{\frac{1}{3(1-\epsilon)}}$ $:= k_H$\footnote{Because of the deformed form of the dispersion relation, the condition differs from the classical expression $k\simeq a H $.} for $H > E_*$.
+In our case, the horizon-crossing condition $a^2\Omega^2(k/a) = \frac{z^{''}}{z}$ translates into $k\simeq a E_* \left(\frac{H}{E_* b}\right)^{\frac{d_{\rm UV}-1}{3}}$ $:= k_H$\footnote{Because of the deformed form of the dispersion relation, the condition differs from the classical expression $k\simeq a H $.} for $H > E_*$.
 Using this, the spectral index of scalar perturbations at the horizon-crossing is

-The scale invariance is still recovered for $\epsilon=0$.
-However, by comparing the prediction with the \emph{Planck} satellite measurement of the spectral index ($n_S = 0.9616 \pm 0.0094$) \cite{Ade:2013zuv} and the constraint on the tensor-to-scalar ratio \cite{Ade:2015tva} we find that
+The scale invariance is still recovered for $d_{\rm UV}=2$.
+However, according to the most up to date observations, the scalar power spectrum exhibits a red tilt.
+In particular, the \emph{Planck} satellite measurements provide following value of the spectral index: $n_S = 0.9616 \pm 0.0094$ \cite{Ade:2013zuv}.
+In Fig. \ref{nor} we compare predictions of the formula (\ref{nsrtheo}) with the Planck data for representative values of the tensor-to-scalar ratio $r$.

+Analysis of of the Fig. \ref{nor} indicates that it is impossible to explain observational data with the values of $d_{\rm UV}$ expected in the phase $C$ of CDT.
+That would require the value of the $r$ parameter to be greater than the observational bound $r<0.07$.
+For $d_{\rm UV}=4$ the model reduces to the classical inflation with barotropic equation of state with $w$ being very close to $w=-1$, which is disfavored by the observational data \footnote{In the language of the scalar field inflation this corresponds to the potential with exponential tail, which is not favored in the light of available experimental data \cite{Ade:2015lrj}.}.
+A consistency with the observational data (both the value of the spectral index and the tensor-to-scalar ratio) can be obtained only by taking

-The value is in overt contradiction with the CDT-motivated assumption that $\epsilon \approx 0 $.
+However, this value is in overt contradiction with the values of $d_{\rm UV}$ expected in the C phase of CDT.
 The scenario considered can be, therefore, ruled out based on the CMB data.
 Other scenarios, such as those with $H<E_*$ at the horizon-crossing have to be studied separately, taking into account the evolution of modes in the intermediate energy range.
+Also, it has to be stressed that the analysis has been performed for the background dynamics described by the barotropic fluid.
+Extension of the presented results e.g. to the case of slow-roll is deserved.